Your perfect soap recipe probably doesn’t exist. Yet.

 - 5% to 10% Castor Oil

-Hard oils would be any oil that is solid or semi-solid at room temperature.
+Hard oils are solid or semi-solid at room temperature.

-Lathering hard oils include oils like coconut oil, palm kernel oil, babassu oil, and murumuru butter.
+Lathering hard oils include coconut oil, palm kernel oil, babassu oil, and murumuru butter.

-On the other hand, conditioning hard oils are oils and butters such as palm oil, cocoa butter, lard, tallow, kokum butter, illipe butter, sal butter, mango butter, shea butter, etc.
+On the other hand, conditioning hard oils are oils and butters such as palm oil, cocoa butter, lard, tallow, kokum butter, illipe butter, sal butter, mango butter, and shea butter.

 Some examples of nourishing soft oils in a soap recipe are high oleic sunflower oil, high oleic safflower oil, olive oil, canola oil, almond oil, apricot kernel oil, and avocado oil.